 Isaiah 8:6 reads: “Bind up the testimony, seal the law (torah) among my disciples“

-Adventists teach the word “law” refers to the Ten Commandments which is sealed on people upon observance based upon the above verse.
-In reality, the word “law” means the Torah, which refers to the first five books of the Bible, said to be written by Moses.
-In the Torah there are 613 laws which the Israelites were expected to follow.
-The new covenant is clear Christians are not required to keep all of the laws of the Torah.
+Adventists teach that the word “law” refers to the Ten Commandments which is sealed on people upon observance of it based upon the above verse.
+In reality, the word “law” means the Torah, which refers to the first five books of the Bible.
+In the Torah, there are 613 laws which the Israelites were expected to follow.
+The new covenant is clear Christians are not required to keep all the laws of the Torah.
 Hence, this verse has nothing to do with the Seal of God in the new covenant.

 If the Lord’s name, title, and dominion appear in a Bible verse, is that passage the Seal of God?